nadineb1160/weather-dashboard/README.md

 # Weather Dashboard

-This is a weather dashboard the will run in the browser and feature dynamically updated HTML and CSS.
+This is a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
 The weather data will be retrieved from a Third-party API.

 ## User Story